hibbitts-design/docsify-this/README.md

 The appearance of rendered Markdown files can be customized by optional [URL parameters](/?id=page-appearance-url-parameters-basic) and a small set of available [CSS Classes](/?id=supported-markdown-css-classes) within source Markdown files.
 In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Latex](https://github.com/scruel/docsify-latex) and [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) are included.
 Optionally, page annotation with [Hypothes.is](https://hypothes.is) can be enabled.

-Share-This.net is also available as an alias domain for non Docsify-This branded URLs, for example https://share-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md.

 Looking for an overall introduction to publishing with Docsify-This?
 Check out [Markdown Publishing with Docsify-This](https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main&sidebar=true&edit-link=https://github.com/hibbitts-design/publishing-with-docsify-this/blob/main/README.md&maxLevel=3&browser-tab-title=Markdown%20Publishing%20with%20Docsify-This&header-weight=600&dark-mode=auto).

 Docsify-This uses client-side rendering, which means your content will not be indexed by search engines like Google, Bing, or DuckDuckGo.